Women's Health and Menopause

 Nomi Levy-Carrick, MD, MPhil

-Vice Chair of Clinical Services, Vice Chair of Ambulatory Services, Brigham and Women's Hospital
+Assistant Professor in Psychiatry, Vice Chair of Clinical Services, Vice Chair of Ambulatory Services, Brigham and Women’s Hospital

-Melissa McNeil, MD
+Melissa McNeil, MD, MPH, MACP

 Professor of Medicine, Clinician Educator, Brown University

-Corinne Menn, D.O., FACOG, MSCP
+Corinne Menn, DO, FACOG, MSCP

 Director of Clinical Innovation and Education at Alloy Health

-Eleandor Nwadinobi, MD
+Eleandor Nwadinobi, MBBS, EMA, FAAC

-Past President, Medical Women’s International Association
+Immediate Past President, Medical Women’s International Association

 Andrea Reilly, MD